iotool/microcontroller/wemos-s2-mini/readme.md

 * use "zadig-2.7.exe" to install driver "USB Serial (CDC)" at Win7
 * set COM-baud to 115200 at windows device manager
 * set COM-baud tp 115200 at putty serial connection

+Deep Sleep

+* 58uA at deep sleep powered by 4.5 VBUS (3x AAA)
+* no extra wire or resistor needed
+* wakeup by time and/or builtin button D0

 ## Photo